Boyd River (Tasmania)

-The Boyd River, part of the Gordon River catchment, is a perennial river located in the south western region of Tasmania, Australia.
+The Boyd River, part of the Gordon River catchment, is a perennial river in the south western region of Tasmania, Australia.

 Course and features

 The Boyd River rises in the Sentinel Range below Mount Wedge and flows generally north and reaches its confluence with the Wedge River within the now-flooded Lake Gordon.
 The river descends 491 m over its 25 km course.